gidgethub/gidgethub/docs/abc.rst

         raised if both are passed.
 If neither was passed, it defaults to the value of the *oauth_token* attribute.

-        A few of GitHub POST endpoints do not take any *data* argument, for example the endpoint to `create an installation access token <https://developer.github.com/v3/apps/#create-a-github-app-from-a-manifest>`_.
+        A few GitHub POST endpoints do not take any *data* argument, for example the endpoint to `create an installation access token <https://developer.github.com/v3/apps/#create-a-github-app-from-a-manifest>`_.
 For this situation, you can pass ``data=b""``.

         .. versionchanged:: 3.0